113ll3/Ibmclouddocscli/reference/ibmcloud/cli_cdn.md

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
 {:tip: .tip}
+{:codeblock: .codeblock}

-# Working with the CDN service
+# Working with the Content Delivery Service (CDN) service
 {: #sl-cdn-service}

-The Content Delivery Network (CDN) service distributes content where it's needed.
-The first time content is requested, it’s pulled from the host server to the network and stays there for other users to access it.
+The Content Delivery Network (CDN) service distributes content where its needed.
+A CDN is a system of distributed servers that deliver web content based on the geographic locations of the user, the origin of the webpage, and the content delivery server.

 Use the following commands to manage the {{site.data.keyword.cloud_notm}} classic infrastructure CDN service.
 {: shortdesc}